Tax Rates

 Accuracy and Disclaimer

-Tax withholding on bonuses depends on your employer method (flat rate vs aggregate) and your specific tax situation.
-This calculator uses the flat rate method.
-Actual tax liability is determined on your annual return.
+Tax withholding on bonuses depends on your employer's chosen withholding method (flat rate vs. aggregate), your specific tax situation, W-4 elections, year-to-date wages relative to the FICA wage bases, and state income tax rules.
+This calculator uses the IRS flat supplemental rate method.
+Actual tax liability is determined on your annual Form 1040 and may differ from the withholding shown.
+Consult a licensed CPA for personalized bonus tax planning.

 Conclusion